Luis-Nobrega/OOM-Mapping-layers/README.md

 ## Cloud mask regards
 The cloud mask was built based on RBG images, as the sum of the values in the pixels tends to be higher in clouds.
 As of now it is set to **180**, but some thinner clouds might escape.

-To be more precise, reduce the value by (maybe to 160-170) but be careful as this might also start blocking land areas.
+To be more precise, reduce the value (maybe to 160-170) but be careful as this might also start blocking land areas.

 ## Land mask and labels
 These are done separately and require fine-tuning.